nerdErg/GoodForm/tutorial/06-CustomizeFormBehaviour.md

 Let's customize the JobApplicationController to generate a PDF of the entered form.

-Let's include the pdfRenderingService within the controller and override the submit() method:
+First, include the pdfRenderingService within the controller and override the submit() method:

 ```groovy
 class JobApplicationController extends FormController {